sairamdp/mediLance/README.md

 ## Acknowledgments

-This project was made possible by the dedication and innovation of our incredible team members: Amarnath, Dakshith, Sai Ram, Rishabh, and Binita.
+This project was made possible by the dedication and innovation of our incredible team members: Aniket kumar Amarnath, Dakshith, Rishabh, and Binita.